 - Dr. Reddy’s – Provides reliable medicine delivery services at affordable prices.

-- PharMerica – Nationwide pharmaceutical services for long-term care facilities.
+- PharMerica – Nationwide medicine services for long-term care facilities.

-- AmerisourceBergen – Offers pharmaceuticals via wholesale and specialty distribution, ensuring that crucial medicines arrive at long-term care facilities every day.
+- AmerisourceBergen – Offers medicines via wholesale and specialty distribution, ensuring that crucial medicines arrive at long-term care facilities every day.